Clinical trials are an essential step in translating research advances into health innovations and evaluating new interventions.

 It includes randomised controlled trials and clinical trials of investigational medicinal products.

-We consider applications for clinical trials that could include, but are not limited to, trials:
+Where we consider applications for clinical trials, we include, but are not limited to, trials:

 We recognise that research projects involving clinical trials may require some pre-trial work.
 We will consider funding for systematic reviews as part of a broader research project.